When to plant Nasturtium in Orange County, FL

 Orange County, Florida is in USDA Hardiness Zone 10a.
 The average last spring frost is February 3 and first fall frost is December 21.

-Orange County County sits in USDA Zone 10a.
+Orange County sits in USDA Zone 10a.
 Nasturtium grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Nasturtium grow in Orange County County's climate?
+Can Nasturtium grow in Orange County's climate?

 Your Orange County Garden Planner — Free